-See Appendix F, "Backup Service and DBAgent Configuration" for a sample BKS configuration
+See Appendix F: Backup Service and DBAgent Configuration for a sample BKS configuration file.

-You must set the following parameters in DIVA Command's Manager Setting page.
+You must set the following parameters in the System Management App's Manager Setting page.
 You must set the Metadata Database file location to an existing, valid location.
 The Manager uses this value to save the Metadata Database files.
-For example, F:\META_DATABASE_ROOT\.
+For example, F:\META DATABASE ROOT\.